 Introduction to Composting: A constant supply of fresh compost is ideal for many community garden sites and residents who want to grow flowers or fresh produce.
 Composting helps to turn food scrap and yard waste into healthy and nutritious soil that can be used for gardening.
 However, the garden site should meet basic requirements in order to host a composting system

-During this course we will discuss these requirements and ensure that students are prepared to start a small composting project.
+During this course, we will discuss these requirements and ensure that students are prepared to start a small composting project.

 Beginning Beekeeping Certificate Course: This introductory beekeeping course provides the resources and knowledge needed to successfully and responsibly keep bees in the District of Columbia.
 Taught by active beekeepers, this course will cover beekeeping equipment; colony dynamics; diseases, parasites, and pests; startup requirements; floral sources; and seasonal factors.
 Students attending all eight classes will receive a certificate of completion.

 SMART Nutrition (“Safe, Manageable, Affordable, Relevant, and Tasty Nutrition to Support Healthy Aging): “SMART Nutrition” is an acronym for Safe, Manageable, Affordable, Relevant, and Tasty nutrition geared toward senior residents.
-This 8-session certificate course is designed to give senior citizens practical healthy aging and chronic disease prevention strategies with a sustainable food, nutrition, and physical activity emphasis.
+This 8-session certificate course is designed to give senior citizens practical healthy aging and chronic disease prevention strategies with sustainable food, nutrition, and physical activity emphasis.
 Participants will engage in interactive nutrition education, healthy food budgeting, cooking demonstration, physical activity, nutrition policy, service, and peer coaching activities that will enable them to enhance their personal lives and better serve their community.
 The adapted evidence-based Eat Smart, Live Strong curriculum for older adults and the University of the District of Columbia Urban Food Hubs Model will serve as the core foundation of the certificate group sessions and service activities.

 Engaging Youth in Urban Agriculture: (Workshop for Educators): This course is designed for adults working with children and includes innovative ways of engaging them in agriculture.
-The course addresses elementary, middle school and high school youth.
-The course includes experiential learning activities that is engaging and fun.
+The course addresses elementary, middle school, and high school youth.
+The course includes experiential learning activities that are engaging and fun.
 The program includes a field trip to a local school garden and projects and ideas about engaging teens in a farmer’s market.

 Community CPR: Heartsaver® First Aid CPR AED is a video-based, instructor-led course that teaches students critical skills needed to respond to and manage an emergency until emergency medical services arrive.
 Skills covered in this course include first aid; choking relief in adults, children, and infants; and procedures for sudden cardiac arrest in adults, children, and infants.
 This course teaches skills with the AHA’s research-proven practice-while-watching technique, which allows instructors to observe the students, provide feedback, and guide the students’ learning of skills.
 This course is for anyone with limited or no medical training who is seeking a course completion card in CPR and AED use to meet job, regulatory, or other requirements.

 Volunteer Training: Volunteers play an integral role in the success of many organizations.
 CAUSES relies heavily on the contributions of hardworking volunteers.
 The CAUSES Volunteer training program provides a framework of processes and procedures that volunteers in any organization should expect.
 Volunteers will be engaged in activities and group projects that successfully teach essential concepts that must be mastered before they begin their volunteer service.
-All participants will need to register for this training via the Volgistics System online and pass a criminal background checks.
+All participants will need to register for this training via the Volgistics System online and pass a criminal background check.
 The certificate will qualify volunteers to work in any CAUSES programs.